-This game (32 Card Draw Poker) is particularly exciting because all the lower cards from 2 to 6 are removed from the deck, so you end up with a lot of high cards, and it’s easier to get three of a kind or a full house.
+This game (32 Card Draw Poker) is particularly exciting because all the lower cards from 2 to 6 are removed from the deck, so you end up with a lot of high cards.
+It’s a game with a 32 card deck where it’s easier to get three of a kind or a full house.
 Keep that in mind when you’re playing – your hand might be great, but so are your opponents’ hands!
 This game (32 Card Draw Poker) is played with 2 to 5 players.

 32 Card Draw Poker Rules

 - 32 Card Draw Poker game is played with 2 to 5 players.